The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Problem setup and preliminaries

 \subsection{\acl{BP} methods}

 As we discussed in the introduction, the main algorithmic template that we will examine for solving \eqref{eq:VI} is a general class of first-order algorithms known as \acdefp{BPM}.
-The defining ingredient of this class is the notion of \emph{Bregman regularizer}, which is defined below as follows:
+The defining ingredient of this class is the notion of \emph{Bregman regularizer}, which we define below as follows: